National Science Foundation

 Grant in 2014

-AccuPS, LLC, established in 2014 and based in West Lafayette, Indiana, specializes in high-definition 3D motion tracking technology.
-The company offers innovative products such as AeroWand, which turns smartphones and TVs into virtual reality entertainment systems, and AeroDynaPen, a versatile 3D stylus compatible with various devices including phones, tablets, and computers.
-AccuPS has developed a mobile virtual reality system that incorporates a head-tracking device, hand controller, and transmitting antenna, all of which connect to smartphones to facilitate precise motion tracking for virtual and augmented reality experiences.
+AccuPS LLC, established in 2014 and based in West Lafayette, Indiana, specializes in high-definition 3D motion tracking technology.
+The company offers innovative products such as AeroWand, which transforms smartphones and TVs into virtual reality entertainment systems, and AeroDynaPen, a versatile 3D stylus pen that functions on various surfaces including screens, desks, palms, and air.
+AccuPS' core technology comprises a head-tracking device, hand controller, and transmitting antenna connected to users' smartphones, enabling mobile virtual reality experiences.

 NGCodec